-Under the reforms, responsibility for assessing whether IR35 applies will move from the contractor/PSC to the end-user.
-If the end-user determines that IR35 applies, the responsibility for operating PAYE and NICs will move from the PSC to the "fee payer" - that is, the entity which contracts directly with the PSC.
-The reforms will apply to any payments made on or after 6 April 2021, unless all the contractor's labour was provided before that date.
+Since April 2021, for large and medium-sized private-sector businesses, responsibility for assessing whether IR35 applies has been with the end-user.
+If the end-user determines that IR35 applies, the responsibility for operating PAYE and NICs will move from the PSC to the "fee payer" - that is, generally, the entity which contracts directly with and pays the PSC.